bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-08-24-newsletter.md

 Server][btcpay server repo], [BDK][bdk repo], [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #25504][] RPC: allow to track coins by parent descriptors FIXME:Xekyo
+- [Bitcoin Core #25504][] amends the responses to `listsinceblock`, `listtransactions`, and `gettransactions` to state the associated descriptors in a new field, `parent_descs`.
+Additionally, `listsinceblock` can now be instructed to explicitly list change outputs per the optional parameter `include_change`.
+Usually, change outputs are omitted as implicit by-products of outbound payments, but listing them may be interesting in the context of watch-only descriptors.

 - [Eclair #2234][] adds support for associating a DNS name with a node in its announcements as now allowed by [BOLTs #911][] (see [Newsletter